 This MSN Program is available only for KFH/HP non-represented benefited (20+ hours) registered nurse leaders (e.g. Assistant Nurse Managers, Nurse Managers, Nursing Shift Supervisors, Quality Nurse Consultants, Directors and other Non-Union Exempt or Non-Union Non-Exempt nurse leaders) in the KP Northern California region.
 Nurses must be Kaiser Foundation Hospital employees and remain Kaiser Foundation Hospital employees during the program (this program is not open to TPMG employees).
 Kaiser Permanente employees from TPMG and other regions may be eligible for KP tuition discounts from USF, even if they do not qualify for this program.
 See Financial Assistance section for additional tuition support information.

 The first step in applying to a future KP MSN cohort is to complete the KP Nurse Scholar Academy application.
-If accepted, applicants must follow specific NSA instructions before applying to the University of San Francisco.
+If accepted for sponsorship, applicants must follow specific NSA instructions before applying to the University of San Francisco.

 Step 1 – Kaiser Permanente Nurse Scholars Academy (NSA) Application: